syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTabView/Getting-Started.md

 Create a new BlankApp (iOS) application in Xamarin Studio or Visual Studio.

-# Adding tab view in Xamarin.iOS
+# Adding SfTabView in Xamarin.iOS

 Add the required assembly reference to the project as discussed in the Assembly deployment section.

-Import the control namespace as shown in the following code.
+Import the control namespace as

 {% tabs %}